I have sad news today. I can’t reorder cuddle fleece any more, so it’ll be going away from the shop.

 Be sure to use good quality flannel so your doll doesn’t pill after just a few snuggles.

-Yes – you can use stretchy fabric too.
+Yes – you can use stretchy knits too.

 That requires a little special handling – mostly using a stretch needle and being careful not to overstuff your doll so she still fits into her clothes. 🙂 I share all the tips in this post – plus a link to a source for special “doll skin” fabric used for Waldorf dolls.